 As Japan provides auto-washer and is fully equipped with toilet rolls (even in very remote toilets), I find myself using only one pack of tissue in my entire 9-day trip.
 You can bring fewer tissues too if you love traveling light like us.

 Parking can be expensive especially within Naha city.
 Don’t assume hotels provide parking for free.
 Check explicitly with the hotels or read the full hotel descriptions.
 Many would charge about ¥1000 per day for parking.

-When travelling to tourists attractions, look out for parking area that indicates “無料”.
+When traveling to tourists attractions, look out for parking areas that indicate “無料”.
 It means free parking.
 Sometimes, a free parking area may be just a short walk away from paid ones.
 So it’s worth it to do some research before visiting the attractions.
 We love using Google Map (and her street view function) for this research.